retospect/microweldr/README.md

 A Python package that converts SVG files to Prusa Core One G-code for plastic "spot" welding applications.
 The package processes SVG vector graphics and generates G-code that creates weld spots along the paths without extruding any plastic material.

+**🖥️ NEW: Interactive Terminal UI** - Use `microweldr-ui` for real-time printer control with live status monitoring, calibration, heater control, and interactive welding operations.

 **Optimized for Prusa Core One**: Includes chamber temperature control (M141/M191), proper bed dimensions (250×220×270mm), CoreXY-specific settings, and **layed back mode** *(currently not working)* - designed for when your printer is positioned on its back (door pointing up) so liquids can be pipetted into pouches and gravity holds them in place before heat sealing.

 This allows for rapid microfluidics prototyping with a 3d printer.